a-ast/akeneo-data-loader/README.md

 ### 3. Data format

-Data format is a [format of Akeneo REST API](https://api.akeneo.com/documentation/resources.html).
+The data format is a [format of Akeneo REST API](https://api.akeneo.com/documentation/resources.html).

 Check also [Examples of YAML files](doc/yaml_format.md) that represent the data format.